nathanpeura/FGym_EE599/gym_host_src/README.md

 xrt.ini is in this folder because it produces the summary file from Vitis after the test.

-Note that there will be an input file and output files generated for the demo, this version of host code will be in 'demo_generate' folder
+Demo code for the conference can be seen in the demo_generate folder.

 ### Running the program